ClonyPDF home

 Distance from Camera

 Stand back enough that your head and shoulders fill the frame with some room above your head, rather than zooming in tight.
 This gives the cropping tool enough room to hit the correct face-to-frame ratio without cutting off your chin or forehead.
+The crop guide explains how the 2:3 ratio and 70–80% face rule are applied together.

-The biggest practical difference is the face-to-frame ratio: Indonesia's 70-80% guideline produces a noticeably tighter, closer crop than the US standard, where the head occupies a smaller share of a square frame.
+The biggest practical difference is the face-to-frame ratio: Indonesia's 70–80% guideline produces a noticeably tighter, closer crop than the US standard, where the head occupies a smaller share of a square frame.
 A correctly-sized US passport photo will usually look "too zoomed out" if submitted for an Indonesian passport, and vice versa.
+Browse every national standard in the requirements by country hub, or compare sizes in the passport size photo dimensions reference and passport photo size in pixels chart.

-How to Create an Indonesia Passport Photo Maker Result
+How to Create an Indonesia Passport Photo

 1